 “Supercell was founded on a few core beliefs.”

 We used this simple sentence to describe our idea of a new kind of games company that would put people front and center.
 We thought to ourselves: “What if you put together a games company the way you’d put together a professional sports team?”
-In that type of model, the sole mission of the founders and management would be to acquire the best talent FOR EVERY SINGLE POSITION, create the best possible environment for them, and then get out of the way.
+In that type of model, the sole mission of the founders and management would be to acquire the best talent for every single position, create the best possible environment for them, and then get out of the way.
 It would be an environment with zero bureaucracy.
 A place where the best people could make the biggest possible impact and nothing would stand in their way.
 Everything else, including financial goals, would be secondary.
 Over the years, we realised that even more important than having the best people is having the best teams – just as in sports, where World Cups and Championships are won by teams, not individuals.

 Many of us had been big fans of games like World of Warcraft, which most people play for years, not just weeks or months.
 Our dream was to create game services with longevity like that.
 And we wanted to create them for the widest group of people possible.
 They would be games that almost everyone could get into.
 The two core pillars around which we wanted to build this longevity would be game play and social.
 We believed in the power of simple, fun game play.
 Many of us even longed for the golden days of PC gaming when games were all about great game play.
 And when it comes to social, we just thought games would be more fun when played with friends and other people.

 An important part of our original product vision, back in May 2010 when we got started, was the idea of building cross platform gaming services – games that you could log into and play from any device.
-But later on, our thinking on this changed completely.
+But later on, our thinking changed completely.
 If you continue reading, you’ll see why.
 In short, today we believe that the best quality can only be achieved by focusing on one platform at a time.

 Our first office was in Niittykumpu in Espoo, Finland.
 It was pretty far from Silicon Valley, but we had everything we needed: one 30-square-meter room, six desks we got from a recycling center, and of course a coffee maker.
 A bit later on, when we started to hire more people, we managed to fit 15 people to that little room.
 At some point there was no room for our CEO Ilkka anymore, so he had to move out.